 Welcome to Your Local Epidemiologist (YLE) newsletter!

 My name is Dr. Katelyn Jetelina.
 I have a Masters in Public Health and PhD in Epidemiology and Biostatistics.
 I am an epidemiologist, data scientist, wife, and mom to two little girls.

-The purpose of this newsletter is to provide a direct line of “translated” public health science to the local, national, and international community.
-Over the past two years, I’ve covered COVID-19 topics ranging from variants, to vaccines and booster roll outs, to exciting new developments like antivirals, and context to some of our greatest unanswered questions.
+This newsletter aims to provide a direct line of “translated” public health science to the local, national, and international community.
+Over the past 3.5 years, I’ve covered COVID-19 topics ranging from variants to vaccines and booster rollouts, to exciting new developments like antivirals and context to some of our greatest unanswered questions.